lmd-code/phpcsscrunch/README.md

 **`3` (High)** - almost zero whitespace, with only necessary whitespace remaining (e.g., between style values, such as margin declarations)

-If an integer other than 1-3 is provided, it will default to `3` (high).
+If an integer other than 0-3 is provided, it will default to `0` (none).

 #### `$force` (*boolean*) - optional